 Put simply; it is a mythical creature that changes shape in the scriptures, but never characteristics.
 It is an evil monster that must be defeated to depict the triumph of good over evil, victory of God over Satan.
 Mocking God and religion in this way is probably the main reason why Anton LaVey renamed the symbol of sulfur as the satanic cross .

 That concludes our post about the Leviathan cross symbol, its meanings and origins.
-We hope you enjoyed reading on Symbols & Meanings and if you’d like to read more symbolism articles, check out all articles on our ever-expanding blog through the main menu.
+We hope you enjoyed reading on Symbols & Meanings.
+If you would like to read our detailed article on satanic symbols and their meanings, please click here.

 Link/Cite This Page